Alex23087/MicroC/report/Report.md

 `float`s have been implemented by adding a new type to the AST, and a new `FLiteral` to represent `float` literals.\
 Unlike `int`s, checks on `float` values are left to the functions used to generate them (`Float.of_string` in the lexer and `Llvm.const_float` in the codegen phase).
 An attempt to explicitly check them has been made, but OCaml using 64 bit floats does not help, and the only references found on the issue proposed [this approach](https://stackoverflow.com/questions/45362323/ieee-64-and-32-bit-float-validation-in-ocaml), which unfortunately created more issues than it solved, rejecting programs that should have been valid.
 Attempts have been made at checking validity allowing a margin of error, but said margin should have been too big to allow valid programs, so as said, it has been left to runtime functions to raise exceptions in case of illegal values.

-## Tests
+## 5 -  Tests

-All tests have been ran and compared (when available) to the expected output.
+All tests have been run and compared (when available) to the expected output.
 All tests supposed to succeed do so, and those expected to fail do so as well, with the following exceptions:
- - `test-func2.mc` now fails because multiple assignment in the same statement are not allowed anymore
+ - `test-func2.mc` now fails because multiple assignments in the same statement are not allowed anymore;
  - `test-ops2.mc` now fails because `--42` is parsed as `--(42)`, and not `-(-(42))`, and `42` is not an lvalue, so it cannot be decremented;
  - `test-return1.mc` now fails because it contains dead code;
- - `fail-nomain.mc` now succeeds because to allow separate compilation the main check has been relaxed
+ - `fail-nomain.mc` now succeeds because to allow separate compilation the main check has been relaxed.

  Furthermore, a few more tests have been added to check the new features implemented.
 They are contained in `test/extensions`, categorised by the extension they were made for, although many tests include features implemented in other extensions.
 Scripts to compile them and run them are provided in each folder.